3.2 Influence Without Authority and Coalition Building

 EmployeesFairness, trust, and impactCommunicate reasons, process, and available support

 Coalition building starts before the formal meeting.
-The HR leader should identify likely supporters, skeptics, blockers, and people whose silence could be misread as agreement.
-Pre-briefing key leaders can surface objections early, but it should not be used to hide information or pressure people into a predetermined choice.
+The senior leader identifies likely supporters, skeptics, blockers, and people whose silence could be misread as agreement.
+Pre-briefing key leaders surfaces objections early — but it must never be used to hide information or pressure people into a predetermined choice, a boundary set by the SHRM Code of Ethics principle on Use of Information.

-The best answer choices usually use influence to increase ownership.
-Weak options often rely on authority that HR does not have, appeal only to policy, or attempt to bypass stakeholders.
-A policy citation may be necessary, especially when ethics or compliance is involved, but policy alone rarely builds the commitment needed for enterprise change.
+The best answer choices use influence to increase ownership.
+Weak options rely on authority HR does not have, appeal only to policy, or attempt to bypass stakeholders.
+A policy citation may be necessary when ethics or compliance is involved, but policy alone rarely builds the commitment enterprise change requires.

 When resistance appears, the SCP mindset asks what the resistance is protecting.
 It may protect budget discipline, customer commitments, identity, local autonomy, or a prior executive decision.
-Treating every objection as negativity is too tactical.
-Treating objections as data helps the HR leader adapt the plan while keeping the strategic goal intact.
+Treating every objection as negativity is too tactical; treating objections as data helps the leader adapt the plan while keeping the strategic goal intact.

 Influence is also cumulative.
 Each accurate forecast, fair process, and kept commitment gives HR more credibility for the next difficult enterprise conversation.